 “Is…” said Deep Thought, and paused.

 Hope you liked the quotes.
 I had a really tough time narrowing down to 42.
 Marvin’s dialogues are not included here because that would require some explanation about his (its?) personality.
-If you’ve read the books or watched the movie, what are your favourite quotes?
+Have you read the books, listened to the radio/audiobooks or watched the movie?
+What are your favourite quotes?
 Comment below!